I never allow myself to have an opinion on anything that I don’t know the other side’s argument better than they do.

 - history (patterns)

 - chemistry (uncertainty principle)

 - law (burden of proof)

 - travel (culture & politics)

-Now you and I are too busy to dedicate a meaningful portion of our lives studying physics, computer science, and chemistry.
+You and I are too busy to dedicate a meaningful portion of our lives studying physics, computer science, and chemistry.
 We need to be at brunch, checking memes on IG, or doing whatever else it is we want to be doing.
 So the obvious (only?) downside to this idea is the time commitment.
 But Rome didn’t learn mental models in a day.
 If we make a reasonable effort to nail down the most fundamental concepts at first and give ourselves a realistic timeline of maybe 5-10 years, we should be able to plant a pretty good set of intellectual seeds before our mid-thirties that we will reap benefits from for the rest of our lives.
 We only need to learn how to ride a bike once.